DBT: Live in the Balance of Acceptance and Change

 - 5 min read

-We all experience moments when our mood suddenly shifts, our emotional reactions seem out of proportion, or we simply feel overwhelmed by our feelings and unable to control them.
-It could be sadness or guilt that lingers too long.
-Anxiety that keeps us awake.
-Or anger that comes out sharper than intended.
-Sometimes we're so stressed out that even small things completely drain us.
+We all experience moments when our mood suddenly shifts.
+Our emotional reactions can seem out of proportion, leaving us feeling overwhelmed.
+You might feel sadness or guilt that lingers too long.
+Anxiety can keep you awake at night.
+Anger may come out sharper than intended.
+Sometimes, even small things can drain you completely.

-However, for some, these deep emotional reactions are not just overwhelming but also spill over into relationships, the workplace, and everyday life, creating cycles of conflict, guilt, resentment, and burnout.
+For some, these deep emotional reactions are not just overwhelming; they spill over into relationships, work, and everyday life.
+This creates cycles of conflict, guilt, resentment, and burnout.
 If your emotions feel too intense to manage, dialectical behavior therapy (DBT) can help you develop skills for calmness, connection, and clarity.

 What is Dialectical Behavior Therapy?

-Dialectical behavior therapy (DBT) is a type of psychotherapy used to help people control overwhelming emotions, become more tolerant of stress, and improve relationships.
-DBT is one part of cognitive behavioral therapy, and, like CBT, it helps you learn to identify and change unhelpful patterns of thinking and behaving.
-However, DBT also helps you learn to accept yourself as you are.
+Dialectical behavior therapy (DBT) is a type of psychotherapy.
+It helps people control overwhelming emotions, become more tolerant of stress, and improve their relationships.
+DBT is one part of cognitive behavioral therapy.
+Like CBT, it helps you learn to identify and change unhelpful patterns of thinking and behaving.
+However, DBT also teaches you to accept yourself as you are.

 The word dialectical means bringing together two theoretically opposing ideas: acceptance and change.
-Working with a DBT therapist can teach you to accept yourself as you are, while also building new skills that help you grow and make positive changes.
-DBT doesn't teach you to ignore or erase emotions but how to understand, regulate, and respond to them in healthier ways.
+Working with a DBT therapist can teach you to accept yourself while building new skills that help you grow and make positive changes.
+DBT doesn't teach you to ignore or erase emotions.
+Instead, it helps you understand, regulate, and respond to them in healthier ways.

 Psychologist Dr. Marsha Linehan first developed dialectical behavior therapy in the late 1980s to support adult women with borderline personality disorder (BPD).
-However, DBT later proved extremely helpful for other mental health and behavioral problems, such as anxiety, depression, trauma, stress, anger issues, and relationship challenges.
+However, DBT has proven helpful for various mental health and behavioral problems, such as anxiety, depression, trauma, stress, anger issues, and relationship challenges.

 How DBT Can Help When Emotions Feel Too Big

-You may often find yourself overwhelmed by emotions, as if they are bigger than you.
-Perhaps you react in ways that don't always make sense—you freeze during conflict, lash out when you're hurt, or suddenly feel crushed by sadness.
+You may often find yourself overwhelmed by emotions, feeling as if they are bigger than you.
+Perhaps you react in ways that don't always make sense.
+You might freeze during conflict, lash out when hurt, or suddenly feel crushed by sadness.
 You may find yourself insecure in your relationships, needing constant reassurance and validation to feel safe.
-Or, you may turn to harmful coping strategies such as binge eating or drinking, substance use, overspending, or self-harm.
-Maybe it feels that these responses help soothe intolerable feelings in the moment.
-But they might leave you feeling guilty, ashamed, or isolated afterward.
+Or, you might turn to harmful coping strategies like binge eating, drinking, substance use, overspending, or self-harm.
+While these responses may seem to soothe intolerable feelings in the moment, they often leave you feeling guilty, ashamed, or isolated afterward.

-If that sounds familiar, it’s important to remember that you are not broken—your reactions are signals of deep emotional pain, and there are gentle, effective ways to learn how to hold and heal.
+If that sounds familiar, remember that you are not broken.
+Your reactions signal deep emotional pain.
+There are gentle, effective ways to learn how to hold and heal.

 The Unique Balance Between Acceptance and Change

-DBT offers practical skills to validate what you're experiencing without judgment, while building healthier coping and communication strategies.
+DBT offers practical skills to validate your experiences without judgment while building healthier coping and communication strategies.
 For example, you can feel uncertain and still take a step forward on your healing journey.
 You can feel insecure and still stand up for yourself.
 You can feel broken inside and still be worthy of love.

 The Four Core DBT Skill Areas

-DBT gives you real-life tools to manage strong emotions, improve communication, and respond to stress in healthier ways.
-In your DBT sessions, you will not only talk about your problems, but also learn how to cope with them.
+DBT provides real-life tools to manage strong emotions, improve communication, and respond to stress in healthier ways.
+In your DBT sessions, you will not only talk about your problems but also learn how to cope with them.

 Dialectical behavior therapy focuses on four essential skill categories: